Lochverstaerker/screenr/README.md

 # screenr
 bash script to improve the taking of screenshots

-This script takes a screenshot using maim (+ slop) and then asks the user what to do with it using rofi.
-Available options are "Save", "Upload" (to imgur and dropbox), "Edit", "Save & Upload" and "View"
+This script takes a screenshot using maim (+ slop) and then asks the user what to do with it using rofi Available options are "Save", "Upload" (to imgur and dropbox), "Edit", "Save & Upload" and "View"